 U.S. homebuilders had their biggest decline in almost 10 months after the Labor Department reported job gains that missed analysts’ estimates.

-The Standard & Poor’s 1500 Homebuilding Index (S15HOME) dropped 7.8 percent today in New York trading, led by PulteGroup Inc. (PHM), the nation’s largest builder by revenue, which fell 12 percent to $8.26.
+The Standard & Poor’s 1500 Homebuilding Index (S15HOME) dropped 7.8 percent today in New York trading, led by PulteGroup Inc. (PHM:US), the nation’s largest builder by revenue, which fell 12 percent to $8.26.
 PulteGroup and the 11-member index last had a larger one- day decline on Aug.
 8.

 U.S. employers added 69,000 jobs in May, the fewest in a year, and the unemployment rate rose to 8.2 percent from 8.1 percent, according to Labor Department data released today.
 The gain was smaller than the most pessimistic forecast in a Bloomberg News survey.
 Shares of U.S. homebuilders had been helped this year by improved orders and sales as the jobless rate fell, consumer confidence grew and record-low mortgage rates made homes more affordable.

 The jobs report “was a step backward for housing in every way,” Jed Kolko, chief economist at Trulia Inc., a San Francisco-based home-sales information service, said today in an e-mail.
 “Construction employment fell, job growth was especially slow in hard-hit housing markets, and the job picture slipped for 25-to-34-year-olds.”